7 Ways Protestors Showed Up for Black Lives

 Meanwhile, the nonprofit Minnesota Freedom Fund, which is bailing out jailed demonstrators, raised $20 million in the first four days of the protests.
 The organization said it was no longer actively soliciting donations but instead encouraging people to give to the George Floyd family and other organizations run by Black community members.

 • The Hands Up Act, which is an online movement collecting signatures for a petition that would force lawmakers in Washington to consider a measure that would hand down a mandatory 15-year prison sentence for any police officer who shoots an unarmed suspect.
-In the days since the demonstration started, the site has added 450,000 signatures to reach 970,000.
-It has a goal of 1 million signatures.
+In the days since the demonstration started, he has added more than 450,000 signatures to surpass his goal of 1 million.
+His new goal is 1.5 million signatures.

 • About 75 strangers in a Nashville community, most of them White, walked with a Black man who reached out on social media saying he was afraid to walk in his neighborhood alone.
 And in Louisville, White protesters lined up to form a human shield between Black protesters and local police.
 In the same city, Black protesters formed a circle around a White officer separated from his unit.